18F/join.tts.gsa.gov/pages/positions/cloud-platform-lead.md

 ## Key Objectives

 ### Key objective #1: Help federal agencies develop and implement cloud migration plans.
-- Partner with federal agencies to build, manage, and grow their cloud adoption teams.
+- Partner with federal agencies to build, manage, and grow their cloud adoption teams
-- Provide engineering leadership via technology evaluations, architectural decisions, and product roadmap development.
+- Provide engineering leadership via technology evaluations, architectural decisions, and product roadmap development
-- Drive planning and delivery by using agile tools such as product roadmaps, backlogs, measurable success criteria, and user stories.
+- Drive planning and delivery by using agile tools such as product roadmaps, backlogs, measurable success criteria, and user stories
-- Analyze systems, identify potential problems with migration activities, and design and document solutions.
+- Analyze systems, identify potential problems with migration activities, and design and document solutions
-- Assist agency partners through the change management process of cloud adoption, and in particular help them work through staffing planning challenges.
+- Assist agency partners through the change management process of cloud adoption, and in particular help them work through staffing planning challenges

 ### Key objective #2: Promote the adoption of modern technology practices through teaching, coaching, and knowledge sharing.
-- Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle, including iterative development and continuous improvement.
+- Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle, including iterative development and continuous improvement
-- Inspire honesty and integrity through open communication and liberal knowledge sharing across multi-disciplinary teams.
+- Inspire honesty and integrity through open communication and liberal knowledge sharing across multi-disciplinary teams
-- Support teammates and partners in learning new skills and applying new methods for project management.
+- Support teammates and partners in learning new skills and applying new methods for project management
-- Make and use prototypes and hands-on demonstrations as tools to help teach modern technology practices.
+- Make and use prototypes and hands-on demonstrations as tools to help teach modern technology practices

 ### Key objective #3: Design and implement multiple Cloud Foundry deployments, ensuring efficiency, reliability, and security
-- Create processes and procedures that keep multiple Cloud Foundry environments in multiple geographical regions, environments, and security domains resilient, fault-tolerant, and consistent.
+- Create processes and procedures that keep multiple Cloud Foundry environments in multiple geographical regions, environments, and security domains resilient, fault-tolerant, and consistent
-- Work with internal and external groups to integrate, configure, manage, and support production systems, including monitoring platform and application uptime and maximizing platform reliability.
+- Work with internal and external groups to integrate, configure, manage, and support production systems, including monitoring platform and application uptime and maximizing platform reliability
-- Lead the team in developing and maintaining robust problem handling, including responding to system alerts, troubleshooting system errors, and resolving incidents.
+- Lead the team in developing and maintaining robust problem handling, including responding to system alerts, troubleshooting system errors, and resolving incidents
-- Ensure easy deployment and upgrades of platforms and subsystems.
+- Ensure easy deployment and upgrades of platforms and subsystems
-- Ensure infrastructure is used efficiently.
+- Ensure infrastructure is used efficiently

 ### Key objective #4:  Automate platform operations using modern software development techniques.
-- Treat configuration as code: manage, design, deploy, and test platform operations.
+- Treat configuration as code: manage, design, deploy, and test platform operations
-- Develop automation tools to eliminate manual tasks, reduce errors, and increase the team’s productivity.
+- Develop automation tools to eliminate manual tasks, reduce errors, and increase the team’s productivity
-- Deploy software in a repeatable and documented way, tracking specifications, process, systems, and procedures.
+- Deploy software in a repeatable and documented way, tracking specifications, process, systems, and procedures
-- Take an iterative approach to identifying and removing single points of failure.
+- Take an iterative approach to identifying and removing single points of failure

 ## Minimum Qualifications